In these last days I participated to a discussion about the reason to practice martial arts.

 So there seemed to be two basic positions in this discussion:

-(but not always, think about wrestling and its social and play value even in times not too far away, and everything else that military environments) , as heritage of techniques originated in periods when there were military conflicts, armed or otherwise, and also in terms of self-defense conlicts;
+1) to study martial art to study as equivalent to physically delete a person (but not always, think about wrestling and its social and play value even in times not too far away, and everything else that military environments) , as heritage of techniques originated in periods when there were military conflicts, armed or otherwise, and also in terms of self-defense conlicts;

 2) to study the martial art, nowadays, equivalent to using a martial method, which allows, by using martial techniques in relative safety (for example using protections and training methods which provide "realism" and intensity), the physical and mental development of the practitioner as the basis for the management of a possible fighting situation.And all this, before any further moral consideration, only as good common sense.